27am/minimal-mistakes/_posts/2018-08-21-The-benefits-of-programming.md

 ---
-layout: posts
+layout: post
-title:  "The benefits of programming"
+title: "The benefit of programming"
-categories: personal
+description: "There are some obvious advantages"
+comments: false
 ---

 This is a small story about having a "programming hat" in your closet ready to be worn.